Linaro/lava/doc/v2/dispatcher-format.rst

 so take care when preparing new files.

 .. warning:: This code is in ongoing development and the formats may
-             change without notice.
-Only a very restricted set of actions and device types are supported.
+             change.
 Jobs using the refactored code can only be submitted from the command line (using XML-RPC or :ref:`lava_tool`).

 .. _yaml_job: